Posted on March 13, 2020

 People believe that it’s the spirit of those kids, and not an optical illusion, that pushes folk’s car uphill.
 This is the reason why many think this is one of the most haunted spots in South Carolina.

 Right next to the Circular Congregation Church, this cemetery was built around 1681 and it was quickly filled up with the bodies of many Revolutionary War heroes.
 Visitors constantly report sightings of ghostly wraiths and vanishing figures stalking the graveyard.
 Soldiers, twinkling in the moonlight almost ephemeral, fading into shadows.
 South Carolina’s history causes it to be full of places like this.

 It is a common sight, all around the country, to have spots haunted by restless warriors of some great battle of struggle.

 05. Lunatic Asylum – Colombia, South Carolina.

 Built somewhere between 1822-1827, The old Columbia Psychiatric Hospital, or Lunatic Asylum as it was named back in those not so PC days, is one of South Carolina’s creepiest spots.
-It is an abandoned building full of strange graffitis and urban art known regionally as a haunted hell hole that no sane person would dare stay the night in.
+It is an abandoned building full of strange graffitis and urban art known regionally as a haunted kind of hell that no sane person would dare stay the night in.

 04. Hell’s Gate Cemetery – Spartanburg, South Carolina.

 Known in the national roster and on Google as Oakwood Cemetery, there’s a reason why the locals refer to the place as Hell’s Gate.
 The spot is brimming and bustling at the seams with all manner of paranormal activity.
-Phone batteries draining to zilch in the blink of an eye, a constant busy signal, black photos pooping up in your image folder after you’ve left the area, phone ringing when it has been switched off.
+Phone batteries draining to zilch in the blink of an eye, a constant busy signal, black photos popping up in your image folder after you’ve left the area, phone ringing when it has been switched off.